Unthrottled/blog/_posts/2017-04-28-Command-Line-SOAP.md

 categories: soap
 ---

-There are times when one might be unable to obtain access to SoapUI to help debug/test a deployed SOAP web service.
+There are times when one might be unable to obtain access to [SoapUi](https://www.soapui.org/downloads/soapui.html) to help debug/test a deployed SOAP web service.
-While it is vastly easier to interact with your web service's API with the neat Smart Bear gadget, all hope is not lost!
+While it is vastly easier to interact with your web service's API with the neat Smart Bear gadget, there are other ways.
+So all hope is not lost!

-If you are not familiar with SOAP or want a quick refresher here is a snippet from wikipedia
+If you are not familiar with SOAP or want a quick refresher here is a snippet from wikipedia:

 >SOAP (originally Simple Object Access Protocol) is a protocol specification for exchanging structured information in the implementation of web services in computer networks.
 ...
-It uses XML Information Set for its message format, and relies on application layer protocols, most often Hypertext Transfer Protocol (HTTP)
+It uses XML Information Set for its message format, and relies on application layer protocols, most often Hypertext Transfer Protocol (HTTP) ...

+This means that most SOAP services transmit messages via HTTP post.
+A tool that is able to create and receive HTTP requests should fit the bill.

-Having access to a Unix's command line with the curl command already or able to be installed is a work around to not having SoapUI.
+Unix's command line with the curl command (already or able to be installed) will be than sufficient tool.

-Curl's manual states:

->curl  is  a  tool to transfer data from or to a server, using one of the supported protocols (DICT, FILE, FTP, FTPS, GOPHER, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, POP3, POP3S, RTMP, RTSP,  SCP,  SFTP,  SMB,  SMBS,  SMTP, SMTPS, TELNET and TFTP).

-Well look at that, it handles HTTP requests!

 If you do not have _curl_ on you machine, all you have to do (assuming you have sudo permission) is run:

     sudo apt-get install curl

+The curl command manual states:

+>curl  is  a  tool to transfer data from or to a server, using one of the supported protocols (DICT, FILE, FTP, FTPS, GOPHER, HTTP, HTTPS, IMAP, IMAPS, LDAP, LDAPS, POP3, POP3S, RTMP, RTSP,  SCP,  SFTP,  SMB,  SMBS,  SMTP, SMTPS, TELNET and TFTP).

+Well look at that, it sure does fit the bill perfectly!

-Before going any further, I have provided a sample web service that I will be referencing for the rest of the post.
+Before going any further, I have provided a sample Spring Boot web service that will be referenced for the rest of the post.

 It can be found on git hub here: